 Ruckel was pleased at the audience’s engagement.

 “They seemed to truly be interested in improving the current child welfare system,” Ruckel said.
 “They were asking what they could do to help.
 That was encouraging because stepping out and getting involved it what makes the changes happen.”

 Several media outlets attended the premiere, including Antenna 3, DIGI 24 and A7 TV.
 In addition, staff from the La Măruță show came to show their support to Ruckel.
 Ruckel worked with the La Măruță show for two years, facilitating adoptee reunions with their birth families.
 The next day, Ruckel made a final appearance on the La Măruță show.

 Ruckel now heads home to Denver, Colorado, after spending twenty-two months serving in Romania at Love Light Romania, a non-profit dedicated to providing support services to children, teenagers & families affected by HIV/AIDS.
 Ruckel worked as a teen mentor.

 “I’m grateful for the two years I got to spend in my home country.
 Serving the last two years in Romania changed me.
 My Romanian language skills are now much better, and I am more motivated than ever to help orphans get the respect and dignity they deserve.”

-Ruckel said he will now focus on getting his autobiography turned into a film.
+Ruckel said he will now focus on getting his autobiography turned into a limited series.
 Through the project, called Izidor, Ruckel said he hopes to educate and inspire the world about the power of taking a risk on behalf of others.

 “To whom much is given, much is expected,” Ruckel said.
 “We all have something to give.”